 Q112.6.10.
-M1342 & 1350.
+M1342.
 Where in the OASIS do I report staple insertion sites and the related edema and bruising that result after surgery?
-[Q&A ADDED 01/12; Previously CMS OCCB 07/11 Q&A #10]
+[Q&A EDITED 10/18; Q&A ADDED 01/12; Previously CMS OCCB 07/11 Q&A #10]

 A112.6.10.
 The staple sites are expressly excluded from consideration as a surgical wound.
-Since they are not a surgical wound, they may be reported in M1350, Wounds/Lesions if they are receiving intervention from the agency.
+Since they are not a surgical wound, they may be reported in clinical documentation.
 Edema or bruising that result secondary to a surgical insult that is integral to the surgical wound and requires no additional interventions would not be considered separately.
-If the assessing clinician determines the bruising or edema requires additional intervention, separate from the surgical wound interventions, it would be reported in M1350.
+If the assessing clinician determines the bruising or edema requires additional intervention, separate from the surgical wound interventions, it may be documented in clinical documentation.